 A company with a successful digital customer service strategy will promptly reach out to explain and apologize for the delay.
 It will even provide a direct customer service line for any further questions.

-If the company doesn’t have a good strategy in place, it may just send you a vague, impersonal email with no explanation or compensation offer.
+If the company doesn’t have a good strategy, it may just send you a vague, impersonal email with no explanation or compensation offer.
 That’s not a great experience for the customer.

-A positive customer experience can make customers loyal, while a negative one can cause them to look elsewhere and try another brand.
+A positive customer experience fuels customer loyalty, while negative ones can cause them to look elsewhere and try another brand.
 A good customer experience transforms a simple transaction into a lasting relationship with a brand.

-In this guide, you’ll read about the definition, importance, advantages, drawbacks, and best practices of digital customer service so you can make your brand stand out and keep your customers happy.
+In this guide, you’ll read about the definition, importance, advantages, drawbacks, and best practices of digital customer service to make your brand stand out and keep your customers happy.

 What Is Digital Customer Service?